Change of Academic/Administrative Home for Academic Programs and Subjects

 Academic programs and Subjects must be housed in academic units, that is, in units that have academic governance structures.
 Academic units should meet the standards of a department or department-like unit as defined in Faculty Policies and Procedures Chapter 5 and be housed within a school/college (FPP Ch 3).
 For exceptions, faculty must provide a robust rationale and establish a structure that has department-like features and supports the role of the academic/administrative home.

 A proposal to change an academic/administrative home can be originated by the sending or receiving unit.
-Memos that document faculty governance votes at the department level and school/college level accompany the proposal.
+Memos that document faculty governance votes at the department level and school/college level accompany the proposal or can be included in the approval notes in Lumen Programs.
+Any change to a plan or subplan will need to be done through Lumen Programs.
+Any changes to subjects of departments will need to be done through Lumen Structures.

 - Sending department (including UDDS), and school/college, and primary contact person/people